Installation Guide

 To install the latest stable release of dataretrieval from the conda-forge channel, run the following commands:

-$ conda -c conda-forge install dataretrieval
+$ conda install -c conda-forge dataretrieval

 Developer Installation